GraceFarrell/ProyectoteOS/README.md

   <LI> <a href = "#4"> Contribuitors </a></LI>
 </UL>
 <h2 id = "1"> 1.
 Pre-Requisites </h2>
 <p> This project was developed to run in Linux.
 To be able to run the project it is required to download the files of this repository.
-Likewise, it is important to have Python in your computer and some python modules. </p>
+Likewise, it is important to have Python 3.6 or the newest version in your computer and some python modules. </p>
 <h2 id = "2"> 2.
 Installation </h2>
 <p> List of elements required to be installed to run the code </p>
 <UL type = disk>
   <LI> <h4> Python 3.6 or newest version </h4> </LI>
-  <p> To install python click on the next <a href = "https://www.python.org/downloads/"> link </a></p>
+  <p> To install python click on the next <a href = "https://www.python.org/downloads/"> link. </a></p>
   <LI> <h4> boto3 </h4></LI>
   <p> This module is used to read the queues of Amazon SQS Service.
 To install using the terminal, try: </p>
   <pre> sudo apt-get install pip-boto3</pre>